 - Back Extension: 3 sets x 12 reps

 - Lying Windshield Wipers: 2 sets x 16 reps

 - Side Plank: 2 set/side x 1 minute

-This shoulder workout is available for free in the StrengthLog workout app.
+This core workout is available for free in the StrengthLog workout app.

 Together, these exercises will train your core well.
 Train these exercises with a good technique, and regularly try to increase the weight you are using or the number of reps you are doing while still maintaining good form, and your core is bound to grow stronger.